Here is a list of resources for Pit Bull Terrier advocates.

 - American Bar Association

-In August 2012, the American Bar Association passed Resolution 100 calling for all state, territorial and local legislative bodies and governmental agencies to repeal any breed-discriminatory or breed-specific provisions and to adopt comprehensive breed-neutral dangerous-dog/reckless-owner laws that ensure due process protections for owners, encourage responsible pet ownership and focus on the behavior of both dog owners and dogs.
+In August 2012, the American Bar Association passed Resolution 100 calling for all state, territorial and local legislative bodies and governmental agencies to repeal any breed-specific provisions and to adopt comprehensive breed-neutral dangerous-dog/reckless-owner laws that ensure due process protections for owners, encourage responsible pet ownership and focus on the behavior of both dog owners and dogs.

 - American Veterinary Medical Association